Brook Watson: Business career

-Politician
+Political career

 After this, he returned to London, where he was elected to serve as an Alderman of the City.
 Watson served as a Member of Parliament for the City of London from 1784 until 1793.
 He was also Sheriff of London and Middlesex in 1785.
 Watson was agent for New Brunswick in London from 1786 until 1794, and Commissary-General to the Duke of York from 1793 to 1795.
 He was Lord Mayor of London in 1796.
-From 1798 until 1806 he was Commissary-General of England (Alexander Dallas also refers to this office as the ”Commissariat Office of the Treasury”).
-Watson was also a director of the Bank of England.
+From 1793 to 1796 Watson served as Commissary General to the British Army in Flanders under the Duke of York, and from 1798 until 1806 served as Commissary-General of England.
+(Alexander Dallas refers to this office as the "Commissariat Office of the Treasury").
+Watson served several terms as a director of the Bank of England between 1784 and 1807.
+During the British abolitionist debates of the 1790's, Watson publicly defended Britain's involvement in the Atlantic slave trade.

-A verse penned by one of Watson’s political enemies poked fun at his ordeal (and perhaps at his abilities):
+A verse penned by one of Watson's political enemies poked fun at his ordeal (and perhaps at his abilities):

 Watson and the Shark

 Sources differ as to how Watson and the artist John Singleton Copley met in 1774: some say they travelled on the same ship from Boston to England, and some that they met in London.
 Whatever the circumstances of their meeting, Watson commissioned Copley to produce the work, known as Watson and the Shark which was completed in 1778.
-The painting was exhibited at the Royal Academy in 1778 and caused a sensation.
+The painting was displayed at the Royal Academy Exhibition of 1778 and caused a sensation.

 Today the text beneath the painting reads:

-Watson’s will, dated 12 August 1803, stated: ”I give and bequeath my Picture painted by Mr. Copley which represents the accident by which I lost my Leg in the Harbour of the Havannah in the Year One Thousand Seven Hundred and Forty Nine to the Governors of Christ's Hospital to be delivered to them immediately after the Decease of my Wife Helen Watson or before if she shall think proper so to do hoping the said worthy Governors will receive the same as a testimony of the high estimation in which I hold that most Excellent Charity and that they will allow it to be hung up in the Hall of their Hospital as holding out a most usefull [sic] Lesson to Youth”.
-The school’s Committee of Almoners accepted the painting in 1819.
-In 1963 it was purchased from Christ’s Hospital by the National Gallery of Art, Washington, D.C.
+Watson's will, dated 12 August 1803, stated: "I give and bequeath my Picture painted by Mr. Copley which represents the accident by which I lost my Leg in the Harbour of the Havannah in the Year One Thousand Seven Hundred and Forty Nine to the Governors of Christ's Hospital to be delivered to them immediately after the Decease of my Wife Helen Watson or before if she shall think proper so to do hoping the said worthy Governors will receive the same as a testimony of the high estimation in which I hold that most Excellent Charity and that they will allow it to be hung up in the Hall of their Hospital as holding out a most usefull [sic] Lesson to Youth".
+The school's Committee of Almoners accepted the painting in 1819.
+In 1963 it was purchased from Christ's Hospital by the National Gallery of Art, Washington, D.C.